rustyrussell/bolts/12-offer-encoding.md

 4. The user makes a payment to the merchant indicated by the invoice.

 The merchant-pays-user flow (e.g. ATM or refund):
-1. The merchant provides a user-specific *offer* ("take my money") in a web page or QR code, with an amount (for a refund, also a reference to the to-be-refunded invoice).
+1. The merchant provides a user-specific *offer* ("take my money") on a web page or QR code with an amount (for a refund, also a reference to the to-be-refunded invoice).
 2. The user sends an *invoice* for the amount in the *offer* (for a